The Southern Ocean State of Mind

 The liminality of being both broken and becoming.

-The tear in your eye that catches smudges all the colours and shadows in your visual field.
+The tear in your eye that smudges all the colours and shadows in your visual field.

 The turning inward so deep you reach your own brutal end where you then become truly free.